PeachScript/vue-infinite-loading/docs/guide/configure-load-msg.md

 ## About Hide & Default Styles

-For easy to use, this component provide some default styles (`font-size`, `color` and `padding`) for slot content, if you want to keep all default styles when you configure via `slot` special attribute, you have to wrap the content with `template` tag:
+For easy use, this component provides some default styles (`font-size`, `color` and `padding`) for slot content.
+If you want to keep all default styles when you configure via the `slot` special attribute, you have to wrap the content with a `template` tag:

 ``` html
 <infinite-loading>